Burnout Recovery, Stress and Anxiety Solutions with Elena

 This section brings together clinical studies, research papers and evidence-based articles on stress, burnout, anxiety and mental health.

-Alongside each piece, I offer commentary that helps translate clinical findings into a real-world context, particularly where research intersects with work, responsibility, leadership, neurodiversity and sustained pressure.
+Alongside each study, I provide commentary that helps translate research findings into everyday life, particularly when they relate to work, responsibility, leadership, neurodiversity and sustained pressure.

-These articles are intended for readers who want a deeper, more accurate understanding of burnout and mental health beyond popular narratives.
+These articles are intended for readers seeking a deeper, more accurate understanding of burnout and mental health beyond popular narratives.

 Recordings & Podcasts

-These recordings and podcasts explore stress, burnout and anxiety through thoughtful conversation and reflection.
+These recordings, interviews and podcast conversations explore stress, burnout and anxiety through discussion, reflection and real-world examples.